-Celebrity Cruises – 13-Day British Isles Cruise (from Amsterdam)
+Celebrity Cruises – 12-Night British Isles Cruise (roundtrip from Amsterdam)

 This fantastic 12-night, 13-day circuit cruise from Amsterdam takes in the Netherlands, England, Scotland and Ireland for the ultimate Great Britain and Ireland cruise.

-Celebrity Cruises – 14-Night Azores & Transatlantic Cruise (from Fort Lauderdale)
+Celebrity Cruises – 14-Night Azores & Transatlantic Cruise (one way from Fort Lauderdale to Dublin)

 Another superb Celebrity cruise to Ireland is their 14-night Azores & Transatlantic Cruise from Fort Lauderdale.
 This is a one-way cruise from North America to Europe, including six ports.
 You’ll leave Fort Lauderdale, Florida in the late afternoon, after which the ship will be crossing the Atlantic Ocean for a full week (seven days).